cmcooper1980/docker-unifi-poe-control/README.md

 - Docker
 - Docker Compose
-- Unifi Network Controller (test with 9.5.18)
+- Unifi Network Controller (tested with 9.5.18)

 ## How it works